qua-platform/quam/docs/features/gate-level-operations.md

 # Method macros appear in the macro registry
 print(q1.get_macros())  # {'reset': <MethodMacro 'reset'>, ...}
 ```

+**Important Prerequisites:**
+- Any pulses referenced in a method macro (like `"readout"` and `"x180"`) must be registered in the appropriate channel's `operations` dictionary before the macro is called
+- Method macros are methods on qubit classes decorated with `@QuantumComponent.register_macro` and automatically become available via both `qubit.apply("method_name")` and direct method calls `qubit.method_name()`
+- If a qubit doesn't have a specific channel (e.g., no `resonator`), calling that channel in a method macro will raise an `AttributeError`

 Method macros provide better code organization by keeping qubit-specific logic within the qubit class itself, while still maintaining full compatibility with the QUAM macro system.